 - The share of persons who experience two or more of the eleven listed items: - 1.
 Without heating at some stage in the last year - 2.
 Unable to afford a morning, afternoon or evening out in last fortnight - 3.
-Unable to afford two pairs of strong shoes - 4.
+Unable to afford two pairs of properly fitting shoes in good condition that are suitable for daily activities - 4.
 Unable to afford a roast once a week - 5.
-Unable to afford a meal with meat chicken or fish every second day - 6.
+Unable to afford a meal with meat, chicken, fish, or vegetarian equivalent every second day - 6.
 Unable to afford new (not second-hand) clothes - 7.
 Unable to afford a warm waterproof coat - 8.
 Unable to afford to keep the home adequately warm - 9.
 Unable to afford to replace any worn out furniture - 10.
 Unable to afford to have family or friends for a drink or a meal once a month - 11.
 Unable to afford to buy presents for family or friends at least once a year